-C. Defining outcomes in terms of sustainable economic, social, and environmental benefits
+.
+Defining outcomes in terms of sustainable economic, social, and environmental benefits

-Action Code Title Description Assigned To Due Date Latest Note Performance Status C1 /01 Definir Having a clear vision which is an agreed formal statement of the organisation's purpose and intended outcomes containing appropriate performance indicators, which provides the basis for the organisation's overall strategy, planning and other decisions Bailey Ongoing A new vision has been produced and agreed by the Councils called 'Platforms for Places: Going further'.
+Action Code Title Description Assigned To Due Date Latest Note Performance Status C1 /01 Defining outcomes Having a clear vision which is an agreed formal statement of the organisation's purpose and intended outcomes containing appropriate performance indicators, which provides the basis for the organisation's overall strategy, planning and other decisions Ongoing A vision has been produced and agreed by the Councils called 'Catching the Wave'.
 The Council receives 6 months reports on progress in implementing the actions arising from these priorities.
-A performance framework will be further developed as part of the service planning process. well (Green)
+This has been recently reviewed and a new strategic plan called 'Platforms for our Places' which details the Council intended direction for the next three years.
+A performance framework will be further developed as part of the 2017/18 service planning process.
+Progressing well (Green)